Hahdin/laravel-demo/AWS.md

     ...
 }
 ```
-The first line adds precedence to our PHP index file over its .html and .htmcounterparts.
+The first line adds precedence to our PHP index file over its .html and .htm counterparts.
 The second line includes all the configuration files located in /etc/nginx/sites-enabled/, directory which as of now, does not exist.

 In addition, we need to delete the existing server block nested inside our http block.
 Make sure you do that, else our config might not work properly.